Mitch Altman

-Mitch Altman (born December 22, 1956) is a Berlin-based hacker and inventor, best known for inventing TV-B-Gone, as featured speaker at hacker conferences, as international expert on the hackerspace movement, and for teaching introductory electronics workshops.
+Mitch Altman (born December 22, 1956) is a Berlin-based hacker and inventor of TV-B-Gone.
+He is a featured speaker at hacker conferences, an international expert on the hackerspace movement, and teaches introductory electronics workshops.
 He is also Chief Scientist and CEO of Cornfield Electronics.

 Early life and education

 Altman grew up in Rogers Park, Chicago, Illinois.
 After kindergarten his family moved to Highland Park, Illinois.
 Altman graduated from Deerfield High School (Illinois) in 1975.

 Altman is an alumnus of the University of Illinois at Urbana–Champaign, where he earned an undergraduate degree (1980) and a master's degree (1984) in electrical engineering.
 While at the University of Illinois, Altman co-organized the first Hash Wednesday in Champaign-Urbana in 1977.

 Altman moved to the San Francisco Bay Area in 1986 to work in Silicon Valley.

 VPL Research, 3ware, Cornfield Electronics, Maker Faire

-Altman was an early developer of Virtual Reality technologies, working at VPL Research with Jaron Lanier.
+Altman was an early developer of virtual reality technologies, working at VPL Research with Jaron Lanier.
 In addition to Lanier, Altman worked alongside about 15 other individuals.
 Altman left VPL Research in protest when it accepted contracts with the United States Department of Defense.

 Altman co-founded Silicon Valley start-up 3ware in February 1997 with J. Peter Herz and Jim MacDonald (who is on the advisory board of Cornfield Electronics).
+Applied Micro Circuits Corporation agreed to acquire 3ware in 2004.

 Altman started Cornfield Electronics as a consulting company.
 After the launch of TV-B-Gone Altman gave the company the tagline "We make Useful Electronics for a Better World".

 Following extensive involvement in the "Maker" movement and Make magazine, including being featured in a Make magazine April Fool's Day prank, Altman publicly parted ways with the Maker Faire in 2012 after the Maker Faire accepted contracts with the United States Department of Defense.